 SIPC insurance does not apply to the Robinhood Cash Management account.
 Your cash in the program banks is eligible for up to $1.25 million of FDIC insurance, or up to $250K per bank, subject to FDIC rules.

 Who would I recommend the Robinhood app for?

 New stock traders

 Those who want to invest in both stocks and cryptocurrency

 Who would I not recommend the Robinhood app for?

-When you join Robinhood you will receive a free share of stock.
+When you join Robinhood you will receive a free share of stock to help kick-start your investment portfolio.
 If you'd like to try out the Robinhood app feel free to join here and enjoy your free stock.